 During retention, when an RBD is missing in the leg/seg of Retention Target flight the system should not add its protection limits (PL) to parent bucket RBD (This may involve removal of existing logic already implemented).

 Likewise when there are more RBDs in leg/seg of retention target flight than its retention source (vice versa case), the system must simply retain the PLs that were assigned to them by nesting template.

-Note: Retention when RBDs are different in source and target flight is out-of-scope.
-In crux Retention Source nested bucket = Retention Target nested buckets
+The hierarchy of bucket is based on its serial number.
+Higher the numeric value, lower the level of the bucket.
+For parallel/dual/hybrid nesting structure, in addition to numeric value the alphabetic order will apply to determine level of buckets, Depending on the hierarchy/level of the buckets, system must adjust excess seats accordingly (when capacity is reduced).
+Same when capacity increases.

+eg: Y01.A03 is lower than Y01.C02.
+But Y01.C03 will be lower than Y01.B03 and Y01.A03.
+Similarly Y01.B03 is lower than Y01.A03.

+Note: Each tree has its own hierarchy.
+When there are multiple treetops, then seat adjustments are carried out within each tree independent to the others.

 Capping child controls by its corresponding parent controls is not required and in case this is implemented it must be amended.
 All capping is addressed as a part of UC for Full Inventory Adjustment, which is invoked during dressing by UC for Dress Flight.

 Booking Limit buckets should be dressed using most specific 'Inventory Capacity Adjustment' MICT rule, else by Inventory Capacity from schedules.